How Do You Get Screened for Sleep Apnea?

 With so many chronic illnesses having confirmed links to untreated OSA (such as heart disease, stroke, and diabetes), some hospitals are turning to sleep navigators to screen for OSA.

 The sleep navigator is a medical professional who visits specific kinds of patients newly admitted to the hospital.
-Usually, these patient admissions are related to acute cardiovascular problems which require surgery.
+Usually, these patient admissions are related to acute cardiovascular problems that require surgery.
 Sleep navigators briefly interview these patients about their sleep health prior to surgery.

 What happens next?